Yolo Vision Shenzhen

 Explore the CPU's vital role in AI & Machine Learning.
 Learn about its use in data prep, inference, and how it compares to GPUs/TPUs.

-Understanding the hardware landscape is essential for optimizing machine learning operations (MLOps).
-The CPU differs significantly from accelerators like GPUs and TPUs in architecture and intended use:
+Understanding the hardware landscape is critical for optimizing machine learning operations (MLOps).
+These processors differ significantly in their architecture and ideal use cases.

 Real-World Applications

-The following example demonstrates how to force the Ultralytics YOLO11 model to run inference on the CPU.
-This is particularly useful for benchmarking performance on standard hardware.
+The following example demonstrates how to load a lightweight model and run inference specifically on the CPU:

 from ultralytics import YOLO